google-deepmind/mujoco/doc/XMLreference.rst

    Coordinates of the weld point relative to body2.
 If :at:`relpose` is not specified, the meaning of this parameter is the same as for connect constraints, except that is relative to body2.
 If :at:`relpose` is specified, body1 will use the pose to compute its anchor point.

+.. _equality-weld-site1:

+:at:`site1`: :at-val:`string, optional`
+   Name of a site belonging to the first body participating in the constraint.
+When specified, :at:`site2` must also be specified.
+The (:at:`site1`, :at:`site2`) specification is a more flexible alternative to the body-based specification, and is different in two ways.
+First, the sites are not required to overlap at the default configuration; if they do not overlap then the sites will "snap together" at the beginning of the simulation.
+Second, changing the site position and orientation in ``mjModel.site_pos`` and ``mjModel.site_quat`` at runtime will correctly change the position and orientation of the constraint (i.e. the content of ``mjModel.eq_data`` has no effect when this semantic is used, with the exception of :ref:`torquescale<equality-weld-torquescale>`).

+.. _equality-weld-site2:

+:at:`site2`: :at-val:`string, optional`
+   Name of a site belonging to the second body participating in the constraint.
+When specified, :at:`site1` must also be specified.
+See the :ref:`site1<equality-weld-site1>` description for more details.

 .. _equality-weld-torquescale: